This post may contain affiliate links. See our affiliate disclaimer here.

 4. Decide on New or Used

 Another big decision when purchasing an RV for full time living, is whether to purchase a new or used RV.
-We purchased a new fifth wheel RV because we were new to RVing and wanted an extended warranty to help with repairs.
+We purchased a new fifth wheel RV because we were new to RVing and wanted a factory warranty to help with repairs.

-After seven years on the road, we now think used RVs are the best bet.
+After eight years on the road, we now think used RVs are the best bet.
 RVs depreciate as soon as they are driven off the lot, so used RVs tend to be a much better value.
-Warranties provided for new RVs are often useless for full time RVers.

 5. Get an Inspection